Wills, Trusts & Probate

 Witnesses

-Witnesses are impartial individuals who observe the testator signing the will and attest to its authenticity by also signing.
-California law requires at least two witnesses who are not beneficiaries under the will.
+Witnesses are impartial adults who observe the testator sign the will and attest to the authenticity of the signature by signing themselves.
+California law generally requires at least two witnesses who are not beneficiaries under the will to avoid conflicts of interest.
+Proper witness selection and documentation of the execution ceremony help ensure the will is accepted during probate and reduce the risk of successful challenges based on improper execution.

-Comparing Options for Modifying Your Will in Brea
+Comparing Options for Modifying a Will in Brea

 LA | Estate Plans